 - Revenues.
-The majority of our revenues are derived from sales of our application delivery networking (ADN) products including our BIG-IP appliances and high end VIPRION chassis and related software modules; Local Traffic Manager (LTM), Global Traffic Manager (GTM) and Link Controller; Advanced Firewall Manager (AFM), Carrier Grade Network Address Translation (CGNAT) and Policy Enforcement Manager (PEM), that leverage the unique performance characteristics of our hardware and software architecture; and products that incorporate acquired technology, including Application Security Manager (ASM) and Access Policy Manager (APM); signaling delivery controller products (SDC); and the WebSafe, MobileSafe, Secure Web Gateway and Silverline DDoS and Application security offerings which are sold to customers on a subscription basis.
+The majority of our revenues are derived from sales of our application delivery networking (ADN) products including our BIG-IP appliances and high end VIPRION chassis and related software modules; Local Traffic Manager (LTM), DNS Services (formerly Global Traffic Manager); Advanced Firewall Manager (AFM) and Policy Enforcement Manager (PEM), that leverage the unique performance characteristics of our hardware and software architecture; and products that incorporate acquired technology, including Application Security Manager (ASM) and Access Policy Manager (APM); signaling delivery controller products (SDC); and the WebSafe, MobileSafe, Secure Web Gateway and Silverline DDoS and Application security offerings which are sold to customers on a subscription basis.
 We also derive revenues from the sales of services including annual maintenance contracts, training and consulting services.
 We carefully monitor the sales mix of our revenues within each reporting period.
 We believe customer acceptance rates of our new products and feature enhancements are indicators of future trends.
 We also consider overall revenue concentration by customer and by geographic region as additional indicators of current and future trends. - Cost of revenues and gross margins.
 We strive to control our cost of revenues and thereby maintain our gross margins.
 Significant items impacting cost of revenues are hardware costs paid to our contract manufacturers, third-party software license fees, amortization of developed technology and personnel and overhead expenses.
 Our margins have remained relatively stable; however, factors such as sales price, product and services mix, inventory obsolescence, returns, component price increases and warranty costs could significantly impact our gross margins from quarter to quarter and represent significant indicators we monitor on a regular basis. - Operating expenses.
 Operating expenses are substantially driven by personnel and related overhead expenses.
 Existing headcount and future hiring plans are the predominant factors in analyzing and forecasting future operating expense trends.
 Other significant operating expenses that we monitor include marketing and promotions, travel, professional fees, computer costs related to the development of new products and provision of services, facilities and depreciation expenses. - Liquidity and cash flows.
 Our financial condition remains strong with significant cash and investments and no long term debt.
-The increase in cash and investments for fiscal year 2015 was primarily due to cash provided by operating activities of \$684.5 million, partially offset by \$606.9 million of cash used to repurchase outstanding common stock under our share repurchase program.
+The decrease in cash and investments for fiscal year 2016 was primarily due to \$700.1 million of cash used to repurchase outstanding common stock under our share repurchase program, and capital expenditures of \$63.5 million, partially offset by cash provided by operating activities of \$711.5 million.
 Going forward, we believe the primary driver of cash flows will be net income from operations.
-Capital expenditures of \$60.3 million for fiscal year 2015 were comprised primarily of information technology infrastructure and equipment to support the growth of our core business activities.
+Capital expenditures for fiscal year 2016 were comprised primarily of information technology infrastructure and equipment to support the growth of our core business activities.
 We will continue to evaluate possible acquisitions of, or investments in businesses, products, or technologies that we believe are strategic, which may require the use of cash.

 • Balance sheet.
 We view cash, short-term and long-term investments, deferred revenue, accounts receivable balances and days sales outstanding as important indicators of our financial health.
-Deferred revenues continued to increase in fiscal 2015 due to growth in the amount of annual maintenance contracts purchased on new products and maintenance renewal contracts related to our existing product installation base.
-Our days sales outstanding for the fourth quarter of fiscal year 2015 was 50.
+Deferred revenues continued to increase in fiscal 2016 due to growth in the amount of annual maintenance contracts purchased on new products and maintenance renewal contracts related to our existing product installation base.
+Our days sales outstanding for the fourth quarter of fiscal year 2016 was 46.